 Landing in Kayseri airport you could be anywhere.
-However, once you enter the national park it is like you have fallen into a fairytale.
+However, once you enter this UNESCO listed national park it is like you have fallen into a fairytale.
 The lunar landscape and fairy chimneys create a landscape unlike any other that I’ve ever seen.
 In the late afternoon sunlit it positively glowed.

 After a bit of research I had decided to stay in Uchisar.
 Goreme sounded too backpackery and Urgup too small.
 I had also decided to stay 4 nights – arriving late afternoon day 1 and then leaving late morning day 5.
 This actually worked perfectly with what I wanted to do.

 However, if you are not so into the walks/trekking and more about the Cappadocia hot air balloon you don’t need as many nights as I had.
 But you need to give yourself a couple of mornings at least for the Cappadocia hot air balloon.
 My Cappadocia hot air balloon was cancelled two mornings in a row due to weather.
 On to the Best 8 things to do in Cappadocia in no particular order:

 Things to do in Cappadocia Turkey – Stay in a Cave Hotel

 Table of Contents

 - 1 Things to do in Cappadocia Turkey – Stay in a Cave Hotel

 - 2 Things to do in Cappadocia Turkey – The view from the top of Uchisar Castle